-EC 334 Banking and Monetary Theory
+EC 334 Banking and Monetary Theory credit 3 hrs.

 The course examines the role of money and credit in the national economy, the development of monetary and fiscal policies and related problems, and the link between theories and central bank and treasury operations.
 Prerequisites: EC 230; EC 231; FIN 330